florianeckerstorfer/florian.ec/source/_articles/2015-09-28-chain-better-arrays-in-php.md

 );
 ```

-How long do you need to look at the following peace of code to understand it?
+How long do you need to look at the following piece of code to understand it?

 ```php
 echo array_sum(array_intersect(